-A big reason that I started teaching singing and set up Confidence in Singing is due to the confidence I’ve gained by taking a spiritual journey of my own over the last 6 years.
+A big reason that I started teaching singing and set up Confidence in Singing is due to the confidence I’ve gained by taking a spiritual journey of my own.

 In 2014, I started meditating regularly.
 And because of meditation, I started taking responsibility for myself in a new way.
 I also started to acknowledge my own value and stopped being so hard on myself, while also acknowledging my mistakes and trying to change my behaviours and habits for the better.

 Acknowledging our own value not just as singers but as people has become an important part of my work.
 Also helping my students to acknowledge the value of singing for the sake of just enjoying it.
 The point isn’t necessarily to be able to sing for others and be admired for it but to enjoy singing for yourself.
 To embrace the JOY of singing!

 Singing can also help us to deepen our connection to ourselves.
 We see the songs we are attracted to and notice why those songs matter to us.
 What does our song choice say about us?
 We might notice the mental or emotional blocks we have – sometimes it’s self confidence or lack of the self love.